jovenntann/apple-workspace/README.md

 **Additional Notes:**
 - The Controllers use the Backend Services for executing business logic.
 - The architecture is designed in such a way that each layer has a specific role and responsibility, contributing to a modular, maintainable, and scalable system.
 It heavily relies on contracts as the source of truth, ensuring uniformity and coherence throughout the application.

+**Running the Application Locally:**
+1. Run `docker-compose up` to initiate the database instance.
+2. Run `nx serve product-management` to start the application.